Table of Contents

 By offering high-demand products and fast delivery, you are more likely to build customer loyalty and continuously meet profit goals.

-While ‘alertness’ allows a business to be proactive, ‘accessibility’ refers to the amount of visibility you have on your supply chain.
+While ‘alertness’ allows a business to be proactive, ‘accessibility’ refers to the amount of supply chain visibility you have.
 And the amount of visibility you have relies on real-time data.

 For example, having access to real-time data and insights into past historical data make it easier to forecast demand, allocate inventory efficiently, and find ways to improve the fulfillment and shipping process.